vishnuvenugopal007/Lovely/README.md

 # Lovely
-A Self Help Chat Bot
+A Self Care Chat Bot

+Lovely loves you when you forget to love yourself :)